-A: Good news: protein is talked about so much that many people worry about it, but most of us get enough (or even too much!) in our diets naturally.
+A: The good news is that protein is talked about so much that it’s on most people’s radar.
+In fact, most of us get enough (or even too much) in our diets naturally.
 How much protein you’re eating is probably not as important as the kind of protein you’re eating.
 Still, let’s talk about the basics.

-About 50 grams, or about 15 percent of your calories, is enough daily protein for the average adult to meet basic needs.
+About 50 grams, or about 15% of your calories, is enough daily protein for the average adult to meet basic needs.
 But I say eating as much as a third of your daily calories from protein (about 112 grams) is both safe and beneficial.